guidj/ppeach/README.md

-                        Environment variables that your luigi modules may be expecting when loaded --to-json TO_JSON     Path to a file to save output as json
+                        Environment variables that your luigi modules may be expecting when loaded --to-json TO_JSON     Path to a file to save output as json --exclude [EXCLUDE [EXCLUDE ...]]
+                        Patterns of package names to ignore
 ```